peiwren/superrecipe/README.md

-# superrecipe
+### `Different Version of Super Recipes 2`

-This is a recipe search app.
-The users can search recipes, view the recipe source page and youtube video.
+It is a recipe search app.
+The users can search recipes by simply typing in a key ingredient.
+If there are any recipes, the app will show all the recipes that contain the search keyword.
+Then the users can go to each recipe source page and youtube video for instructions.

+### `The Main Technology Used:`
+HTML, CSS, MongoDB, Express JS, Node JS, React, Heroku, SVG